-There are babies who refuse to announce their productions, hold onto what they have, and resist any attempt to toilet them.
-If you’re still buying diapers and the potty-chair remains unused, read on.
+There are toddlers who refuse to announce their productions, hold onto what they have, and resist any attempt to potty train them.
+If you are frustrated because you are still buying diapers and the potty-chair remains unused, read on.

 Later toilet-training, like late walking, may be your child’s normal developmental pattern and one shared by mom or dad when they were in training.
-The nerves and muscles involved in toileting may not yet be mature.
+The nerves and muscles involved in potty training may not be mature yet.
 Suspect this cause if your child has been on the late end of normal in other developmental milestones.
 Most children are well on their way to daytime bowel and bladder training by three years.
 If by that time you and your child have made no progress, in addition to consulting your baby’s doctor, consider these potty training tips and tools: